310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki pastserious %}
-<th>(Hrmmm?
+<th>(Hmmm?
 So what he means is that there was a legend like that?
 That people died from illnesses through evil things coming out of a meteorite?)</th>

 <th>(It must’ve been a disease of some sort… and then, it began to spread across the land…?)</th>